 Amy Acklin serves as the Associate Director of Bands and the Director of the Cardinal Marching Band at the University of Louisville.
 Additional responsibilities at UofL include directing the Symphonic Band and Concert Band and teaching courses in undergraduate conducting and music education.
 Previously, Dr. Acklin taught instrumental music in the California public schools for six years.
 She is an active conductor, clinician, and adjudicator and currently serves as the KMEA State Advisor for NAfME Collegiate and the KMEA Intercollegiate Band Coordinator.
 Dr. Acklin has publications in The Journal of Band Research, Florida Music Director, and GIA’s “Teaching Music Through Performance in Band” series and has presented research at the National CBDNA Conference, MENC: The National Association for Music Education National Conference, as well as other regional and state conferences.
 She is a member of KMEA, NAfME, and CBDNA and an honorary member of Kappa Kappa Psi and Tau Beta Sigma.
 Dr. Acklin holds B.M. and M.M. degrees from the University of Louisville and a Ph.D. from Florida State University.Contact

-Jason Cumberledge is currently Interim Assistant Director of Bands at the University of Louisville where he assists with the direction of the Cardinal Marching Band, conducts the University Community Band, Concert Band, and teaches courses in music education, including marching band techniques and wind band pedagogy.
-Prior to his arrival in Louisville, he served as Interim Associate Director of Bands and Director of Athletic Bands at the University of Central Florida where his responsibilities included directing the UCF Marching Knights.
-Dr. Cumberledge also served as a graduate teaching assistant at Florida State University, where he worked with the university’s athletic and concert bands, including the Marching Chiefs, Symphonic Band, and Seminole Sound, and taught courses in instrumental music education.
+Jason Cumberledge is Assistant Professor and Assistant Director of Bands at the University of Louisville where he assists with the direction of the Cardinal Marching Band, directs the University Concert Band, Community Band, and teaches courses in music education, including marching band techniques, conducting, drill writing, wind band pedagogy, and student teaching practicum.
+Prior to his arrival in Louisville, he served on the band faculty at the University of Central Florida where his responsibilities included directing the 300-member UCF Marching Knights.
+Dr. Cumberledge also served as a graduate teaching assistant at Florida State University, where he worked with the university’s athletic and concert bands and taught courses in instrumental music education.
 He taught for nine years in Worcester County Public Schools, MD.
 In addition to these posts, he served as director of the Kittanning Fireman’s Band, leading them to a Pennsylvania state senior marching band championship in 2002.
+He currently serves as President of the Kentucky College Band Director’s Association, Coordinator for KMEA State Solo and Ensemble Festival, and Coordinator for the Kentucky Intercollegiate Band.

 Dr. Cumberledge is active as a guest conductor, adjudicator, band clinician, drill writer, and music arranger.
 His arrangements and transcriptions have been performed at the middle school, high school, and collegiate levels.
-He has presented research at national, state, and regional conferences, including the NAfME Biennial National Conference, CBDNA Athletic Band Symposium, and Desert Skies Symposium on Research in Music Education.
-His published articles have appeared in the Journal of Band Research, Update: Applications of Research in Music Education, Research Perspectives in Music Education, and the Florida Music Director.
-Dr. Cumberledge’s professional affiliations include the College Band Directors National Association, National Association for Music Education, National Band Association, American Bandmasters Association, Kentucky Music Educators Association, and Phi Mu Alpha Sinfonia.
+He has presented research at national, state, and regional conferences, including the NAfME Biennial National Conference, CBDNA National Conference, CBDNA Athletic Band Symposium, and Desert Skies Symposium on Research in Music Education.
+His published articles have appeared in the Journal of Band Research, Update: Applications of Research in Music Education, Contributions to Music Education, Research Perspectives in Music Education, Bluegrass Music News, and the Florida Music Director.
+Dr. Cumberledge’s professional affiliations include the College Band Directors National Association, National Association for Music Education, National Band Association, Kentucky Music Educators Association, and Phi Mu Alpha Sinfonia.
 He is an honorary member of Tau Beta Sigma.

 Kaelah is a Georgia native who moved to Louisville, KY in 2008, when she began working at the UofL School of Music.
 She graduated cum laude from Columbus State University in 2007 where she earned a B.M. in Music Performance, with an emphasis in flute performance.
 She traveled for several years throughout the United States as principal flutist for the Sigmund Romberg Orchestra as well as the Carl Rosa Opera Company.
 In addition to her time at UofL, Kaelah freelances with various groups and is also a current member of Chamber Winds Louisville.Contact